jazu1412/CMPE255_DATA_MINING_FALL24/ASSIGNMENT-1/README.MD

 In this task, a demonstration of GitHub Copilot is provided, showcasing how it can assist in coding a small project in VSCode.
 The task includes a video walkthrough of Copilot in action.

 **Files**:
-- `📹 AI-Pair-Programmer-Priority-assignment.mp4`: Video demo using GitHub Copilot.
+- `📹 AI-Pair-Programmer-Priority-assistant`: Video demo using GitHub Copilot.
 - `📄 README.md`: Explanation of the AI pair programming project with Copilot.

 ---